-Finally, a further characteristic of many digital document formats is the ability to include fields or portions of code that return dynamic content in the displayed syntactic component.
+Another characteristic of many digital document formats is the ability to include fields or portions of code that return dynamic content in the displayed syntactic component.
 System date, scripts that read additional binary components from other sources or system variables may render the displayed result unpredictable, although the original signed binary component remain the same.

-B. False Negatives: Lack of canonicalisation
+B. False Negatives: Lack of canonicalization

-If one single bit of an electronic document is changed then the digital signature of this document is invalidated.
-However a change in the binary component does not always imply a change to the resulting representation of the syntactic component.
-In more extreme cases, some applications produce different BLOBS each time a document (syntactic component) is opened or printed (e.g. MS Office applications) and thus invalidate signature without any change that is viewable or traceable by the reader.
+Digital signature of an electronic document becomes invalid even if one single bit of this document is changed.
+However a change in the binary component does not always imply a change on the resulting representation of the syntactic component.
+In more extreme cases, some applications produce different BLOBS each time a document (syntactic component) is opened or printed (e.g. MS Office applications) and thus invalidate its signature without any change that is viewable or traceable by the reader.
 In any of the above cases, the signature should remain valid after a change in the binary component, thus avoiding false negatives.
-A method to ensure to some extent that the signed binary component will not change, is to use a 'simple' formatting syntax where it is possible to impose a 'canonicalisation' procedure before signing.
+A method to ensure at some extend that the signed binary component will not change, is to use a 'simple' formatting syntax where its is possible to impose a 'canonicalization' procedure before signing.
 This procedure will eliminate any unnecessary or not well-formed layout or formatting information according to well defined rules.